kevhen/CryptoCrawler/PITCHME.md

 @title[Problem with Speed - 1]

 #### <span class="pink">⚔</span> Slow Queries over Timestamp
-- We often query for a specified range in the timestamp, e.g:
+- We often query for a specified Range in the Timestamp, e.g:
 ```python
 query = {'timestamp_ms': {'$gt': 1517243098, '$lt': 1517343098}}
 ```
 - Performance was weak
-- CPU usage on VM peaked
+- CPU-Usage on VM peaked

 +++